Nicky-Jones/BrainsEden2018/README.md

 This product was created by a team of five people attending the BrainsEden2018 competition.

 Team:
-Nicky Jones
+Nicky Jones,
-Jake Passmore
+Jake Passmore,
-Khalid Ali
+Khalid Ali,
-Jack Smerdon
+Jack Smerdon,
 Steve Sparkes